What Is Freedive Rehab — And Why Two Days Was Never Going to Be Enough

 Certifications are available for those who meet the performance requirements at any level — from beginner through to advanced.
 But certification is not the frame.
 The frame is progression, awareness, and integration.

-89% of students reached 15–20 meters by day seven, compared to just 34% of a matched control group who completed a standard 2.5-day certification (p<0.01).
-The control group’s primary failure point was equalisation anxiety—a direct correlate of insufficient nervous system settling time, highlighting how freediving calms anxiety.
+A greater number of students reached 15–20 meters by day seven, compared to those who completed a standard 2.5-day certification.
+The shorter group’s primary failure point was equalization anxiety—a direct correlate of insufficient nervous system settling time, highlighting how freediving calms anxiety.

 Who It's For